-Passion We have a passion for what we do, to create a future where everyone has access to renewable energy.
+PASSION We have a passion for what we do, to create a future where everyone has access to renewable energy.
 In the markets where we operate, our passion helps us create commitment and resilience.

-We are accountable for what we do.
+Collaboration We work closely with our suppliers, with our customers and with our colleagues regionally and globally to share knowledge and skills.
+By collaborating we unleash new opportunities, new ideas and improve results.
+ACCOUNTABILITY We are accountable for what we do.
 We are motivated and empowered to deliver what we are responsible for.
 With accountability and trust, decisions are made faster, leading to more agility in our markets.